DidierSpaier/slint-translations/localization/README.md

 * To format a PO file (build an MO or Machine Object file), the PO file should be in `po` or in `wip` depending on the function used (format_PO ot format_PO_wip).The MO file will be written in `wip`

 To generate a POT file <name>.pot from <name>.adoc (used in Slint for HandBook.adoc and homepage.adoc) the following command can be used, where name=HandBook or name=homepage:

-This command can be used to initialize an POT file from an asciidoc file (asciidoctor variant):

-po4a-gettextize -f asciidoc -o compat=asciidoctor -m name.adoc -M UTF-8  -p name.pot
+This command can be used to initialize an POT file from an asciidoc file (asciidoctor variant) po4a-gettextize -f asciidoc -o compat=asciidoctor -m ${name}.adoc -M UTF-8  -p ${name}.pot

-After an update of the file name.adoc one should update (not recreate) name.pot, like this:

-po4a-updatepo -M UTF-8 -m name.adoc -f asciidoc -p name.pot
+After an update of ${name}.adoc, update (not recreate) ${name}.pot, like this: po4a-updatepo -M UTF-8 -m ${name}.adoc -f asciidoc -p ${name}.pot

-To convert back a PO file to asciidoc format, a command like this one can be used (example for French as spoken in France):

-po4a-translate -f asciidoc -m HandBook.adoc -M UTF-8 -l fr_FR.name.adoc -p fr_FR.name.po
+To convert back a PO file to asciidoc format a command like this one can be used example for French as sopekn in France: po4a-translate -f asciidoc -m HandBook.adoc -M UTF-8 -l fr_FR.${name}.adoc -p fr_FR.${name}.po